Gaiana/nirdust/docs/source/index.rst

 Requeriments
 ------------

-You will need Python 3.8 or 3.9 to run Nirdust.
+You will need Python 3.8+ to run Nirdust.

 Installation
 ------------